The combinatorial structure of beta negative binomial processes: Preliminaries

-\item $\Atoms \subseteq \bspace$ is a non-random countable set whose elements are referred to as the \defn{fixed atoms} and whose masses $\fixedvar_1, \fixedvar_2, \dotsc$ are independent random variables in $\NNReals$ (the non-negative real numbers);
+\item[2.] $\Atoms\subseteq\Omega$ is a non-random countable set whose elements are referred to as the \emph{fixed atoms} and whose masses $\vartheta_1, \vartheta_2, \ldots$ are independent random variables in $\mathbb{R}_+$ (the non-negative real numbers);

-\item $\eta$ is a Poisson process on $\bspace \times (0,\infty)$ whose intensity $\EE \eta$ is $\sigma$-finite and has diffuse projections onto $\bspace$, i.e., the measure $(\EE \eta) (\,\cdot\, \times (0,\infty))$ on $\bspace$ is non-atomic. \end{enumerate} In this article, we will only study purely-atomic completely random measures, which therefore have no diffuse component.
-It follows that we may characterize the law of $\arbmeas$ by (1) the distributions of the atomic masses in the fixed component, and (2) the intensity of the Poisson process underlying the ordinary component.
+\item[3.] $\eta$ is a Poisson process on $\Omega\times(0,\infty)$ whose intensity $\mathbb{E}\eta$ is $\sigma$-finite and has diffuse projections onto $\Omega$, that is, the measure $(\mathbb{E}\eta) (\cdot \times (0,\infty))$ on $\Omega$ is non-atomic. \end{longlist} In this article, we will only study purely-atomic completely random measures, which therefore have no diffuse component.
+It follows that we may characterize the law of $\xi$ by (1) the distributions of the atomic masses in the fixed component, and (2) the intensity of the Poisson process underlying the ordinary component.